cynic-net/shell-compat-utils/README.md

 ### Installation

-Building with `./Test` will install the programs into `bin/` in this repo.
+Building with `./Test` will install the programs into the following directories in this repo:
+- `bin/`: Programs with names distinguished from the standard system names, e.g. `bash3` and `macsed`.
+- `macbin/`: Programs with the standard system names on the given system, e.g. `bash` and `sed`.

+Which bin/ directory you want to use depends on how you're doing your testing. `bin/` is more convenient for checking a command invocation, and `macbin/` is more convenient for checking a script that invokes other commands.

 You have several options for using them:

-1. In the project using these, add this proejct's `…/bin` directory to the path used by your test code.
+1. In the project using these, add appropriate `…/*bin` directory to the path used by your test code.

 2. For "global" access for your user, in `~/.local/bin/`, symlink the